Kamil Conteh: Bristol Rovers

+Bromley

+On 9 July 2026, Conteh signed for newly promoted League One club Bromley for an undisclosed fee.

 International career

 On 17 March 2022, Conteh received a maiden call-up to the Sierra Leone squad for their friendlies against Togo, Liberia and Congo.
 A week later, Conteh received his first cap during their 3–0 defeat to Togo, playing the full 90 minutes.